 - Improve the performance and profitability of your company’s cast house dross-processing operation.

 - Consistently recover the highest metal yields from the dross, returning more metal to your cast house.

-- Refine the depleted dross and use the oxides as feedstock for fertilizer and other downstream products.
+- Refine the depleted dross and use the oxides as feedstock for downstream products.

 - Provide a zero waste solution by eliminating landfill disposal of your depleted dross.